Author Guidelines

 - Font size.
 Use a 12-point font for body text and a 10-point font for footnotes, notes to tables/figure, and results reported in tables.

-- Spacing.
-Use double-line spacing for body text and reference list.
+- Use double-line spacing for body text and reference list.
 Use single line spacing for footnotes and notes to tables/figures.

 5. Manuscript Structure